 Partner Identification

-The counterparty IDs used in eSM Documents are globally unique IDs (SSDSIDs) and so shall be identical to the code construction logic applied by other EFET standards see reference document [1].
+The counterparty IDs used in eSM Documents are globally unique IDs (SSDSIDs) and so shall be identical to the code construction logic applied by other standards developed by Energy Traders Europe, see reference document [1].

 Document IDs

 Often, documents are listed in reporting tools, as XSL stylesheets, etc. To provide a common syntax that is comprehensible and maintains uniqueness, a rule for creating unique Document IDs is defined as follows: